GiovanniVolpintesta/FoxCathodoLuminescenceCorrector/README.md

 6) Open the file "setup_installation_directories_win64.bat" from this program directory and type the actual installation paths of the three libraries.
 	- NOTE: You should not double-click this file.
-		You should open it with a simple text editor, such as Notepad or Notepad++, edit it, and save it again with the same extension.
+		You should open it with a simple text editor, such as Notepad or Notepad++, edit it, and save it again with the same name and extension.

 ### How to run: